Several types of medications are used to treat allergy symptoms. Here's more information.By Mayo Clinic Staff

-Antihistamine eyedrops, available as over-the-counter or prescription medicines, can ease itchy, red, swollen eyes.
-These drops may have a combination of antihistamines and other medicines.
+Antihistamine eyedrops, available over-the-counter or by prescription, can ease itchy, red, swollen eyes.
+These drops might have a combination of antihistamines and other medicines.

-Side effects may include headache and dry eyes.
-If antihistamine drops sting or burn, try keeping them in the refrigerator or using refrigerated artificial-tear drops before you use the medicated drops.
+Side effects might include headache and dry eyes.
+If antihistamine drops sting or burn, try keeping them in the refrigerator or using refrigerated artificial-tear drops before you use them.
 Examples include:

 - Ketotifen (Alaway, Zaditor)

 Decongestants are used for quick, temporary relief of nasal and sinus congestion.
-They can cause insomnia, headache, increased blood pressure and irritability.
-They are not recommended for women who are pregnant or for people with high blood pressure, cardiovascular disease, glaucoma or hyperthyroidism.
+They can cause trouble sleeping, headache, increased blood pressure and irritability.
+They're not recommended for people with high blood pressure, cardiovascular disease, glaucoma or hyperthyroidism.

 Pills and liquids

 Oral decongestants relieve nasal and sinus congestion caused by hay fever (allergic rhinitis).
-Many decongestants, such as pseudoephedrine (Sudafed, Afrinol, others), are available as over-the-counter drugs.
+Many decongestants, such as pseudoephedrine (Sudafed), are available over-the-counter.

-A number of oral allergy medications contain a decongestant combined with an antihistamine.
+A number of oral allergy medications contain a decongestant and an antihistamine.
 Examples include:

 - Desloratadine and pseudoephedrine (Clarinex-D)